 When you start to get into scuba diving, there are many different scuba skills and techniques you will need to learn.
 As well as how all the scuba diving gear you use works, and what to do with it.
 But perhaps one of the very first scuba diving related lessons will teach you what SCUBA actually stands for.

 What does the acronym SCUBA stand for, that essential item of equipment– lifesaving no less – that you wear whenever you dive; where did it get its name, and what does scuba mean?

-That essential item of equipment – lifesaving no less – that you wear whenever you scuba dive; where did it get its name, and what does Scuba stand for?
-You wouldn’t be the first person to enjoy scuba diving without indulging in the history of Scuba, so here’s a brief article that might help from Ocean Scuba Dive!
+You wouldn’t be the first person to enjoy scuba diving without indulging in the history of the equipment you use, so here’s a brief article that might help from us at Ocean Scuba Dive!

-Lambertsen’s dedication and focus towards breathing certain gases was ground-breaking – we use a scuba device much the same now as his military ‘rebreather’ was used then – and he was also very much a pioneer in the understanding of the importance of decompression, which remains vital to the well-being of scuba divers to this day.
+Lambertsen’s dedication and focus towards breathing certain gases was ground-breaking – we use it much the same now as his military ‘rebreather’ was used then – and he was also very much a pioneer in the understanding of the importance of decompression, which remains vital to the well-being of divers to this day.